Planet-Laterna/Laterna/README.md

 For Flashing a precompiled Firmware we recommend [ESPHome Flasher](https://github.com/esphome/esphome-flasher/releases "ESPHome Flasher Releases")

+We also have a ESPHome template available which can be easily flashed via [this website](https://planet-laterna.github.io/Laterna-ESPHome-template)

 <h5>Required steps for manual flashing</h5>

 * First you need to put the Board in flash mode